05 May 2023

 Although answers in this question differ from each other it shows that people think that Typescript will definitely stay with us in the foreseeable future.

-You’ll find more interesting facts, statistics and expert commentary on State of Frontend 2021 in our extensive report. 👇
+You’ll find more interesting facts, statistics and expert commentary on the current State of Frontend in our extensive report. 👇

 But to not rely on just one source of information, let’s add another source of truth – the really popular annual survey State of JS.
 In this report, you can also see that satisfaction of using Typescript is on a high level and usage of this technology raises year by year.